jerome-cossu/overlook_hotel/README.md

 Hotel guests can discover and book rooms and event spaces.
 Staff and managers can perform core hotel operations.

+## Key Features

+⭐ Role-Based Access	Different access levels for guests, staff, and managers.

+⭐ Room and Event Booking - Guests can discover and reserve accommodations and event spaces.

+⭐ Core Operations - Staff can manage bookings, check-ins, and other hotel operations.

+⭐ Security - Utilizes JWT for secure authentication and authorization.

 ## 🛠 Setup

 ### 1. ✅ Prerequisites